-Arjen Wals is a Professor of Transformative Learning for Socio-Ecological Sustainability at Wageningen University in The Netherlands.
-He also holds the UNESCO Chair of Social Learning and Sustainable Development.
+I am a Professor of Transformative Learning for Socio-Ecological Sustainability at Wageningen University in The Netherlands where I also hold the UNESCO Chair of Social Learning and Sustainable Development.
 In addition, I am a visiting professor at the Norwegian Life Sciences University and the University of Western Norway.
 In the past I also was a guest professor at the University of Gothenburg in Sweden where I was awarded an Honorary Docterate degree in 2020.
 My teaching and research focus on designing learning processes and learning spaces that enable people to contribute meaningfully sustainability.
-A central question in his work is: how to create conditions that support (new) forms of learning which take full advantage of the diversity, creativity and resourcefulness that is all around us, but so far remain largely untapped in our search for a world that is more sustainable than the one currently in prospect?
+A central question in my work is: how to create conditions that support (new) forms of learning which take full advantage of the diversity, creativity and resourcefulness that is all around us, but so far remain largely untapped in our search for a world that is more sustainable than the one currently in prospect?
 In addition I investigate, along with several PhD’s and colleagues in bothe The Netherlands and Norway the potential of Whole School/Institution Approaches to Sustainability as a way to systemically and meaningfully engage school communities in the grand challenges of our time.

-In 2014 he was the lead author of an article published in Science on the role of citizen science in bridging science education, environmental education and sustainability.
+In 2014 I was part of a team that wrote an article published in Science on the role of citizen science in bridging science education, environmental education and sustainability.
 Over the years I have been an editor and co-editor of a number of popular books including: ‘Higher Education and the Challenge of Sustainability’ (Kluwer Academic, 2004), ‘Creating Sustainable Environments in our Schools’ (Trentham, 2006), ‘Social Learning towards a Sustainable World’ (Wageningen Academic, 2007), ‘Learning for Sustainability in Times of Accelerating Change’ (2012), and of Routledge’s International Handbook on Environmental Education Research (2013).
-He has (co)authored over 250 publications of which 60 are in international peer reviewed journals.
-Recently he contributed as a senior policy advisor to UNESCO’s Global Education Monitor 2016 Report ‘Education for People and Planet’ on the role of education in helping realize the UN’s Sustainable development Goals, and more recently to the Global Report on Adult Learning and Education (GRALE 5), the UNESCO Bonn Declaration on ESD, and the Stockholm Plus 50 Report (chapter on Environmental Education together with Daniela Tilbury and Thomas Macintyre).
+I have have (co)authored over many publications of which the majority appeared in international peer reviewed journals.
+I have also contributed as a senior policy advisor to UNESCO’s Global Education Monitor 2016 Report ‘Education for People and Planet’ on the role of education in helping realize the UN’s Sustainable development Goals, and more recently to the Global Report on Adult Learning and Education (GRALE 5), the UNESCO Bonn Declaration on ESD, and the Stockholm Plus 50 Report (chapter on Environmental Education together with Daniela Tilbury and Thomas Macintyre).

-A short introduction to his area of concern and interest can be found at: https://www.youtube.com/watch?v=iqB4ryiS4cY
+A short introduction to my key area of concern and interest can be found at: https://www.youtube.com/watch?v=iqB4ryiS4cY